5rahim/seanime/README.md

 ### ⬇️ Download new episodes & movies

-- Integrated **search engine** for public trackers (AnimeTosho, Nyaa, Nyaa Sukebei) with SeaDex support
+- Integrated **search engine** for public trackers (AnimeTosho, Nyaa, Nyaa Sukebei, SeaDex)
 - Integration with **qBittorrent** & **Transmission** for a seamless download experience
 - View upcoming and missing episodes to never miss a release
-- **Automate everything** by creating custom rules and let Seanime download new episodes or movies for you
+- Let Seanime **automatically download** new episodes or movies for you by creating custom rules
+- Support for extensions to add more sources

 ### 🎞️ Watch, anytime, anywhere
 - **MPV**, **VLC**, and **MPC-HC** support for local media playback and progress tracking
 - Create **playlists** to binge-watch seamlessly
+- Support for **mobile app players** (Outplayer, MX Player, etc.) using custom scheme links

 ### 📱 Media streaming / Transcoding
-- Watch your downloaded episodes on any device with a web browser
+- Watch your downloaded episodes on any device
-- On-the-fly transcoding with seeking support powered by **FFmpeg**
+- Built-in player with **on-the-fly transcoding** powered by **FFmpeg** & **Direct Play**
 - Support for hardware acceleration (NVIDIA NVENC, Intel QSV, VAAPI)
-- Built-in player with subtitle support
-- Direct play support
+- Support for **mobile app players** (Outplayer, MX Player, etc.) using custom scheme links

 ### 📽️ Torrent streaming
-- Stream torrents directly to your media player without waiting for the download to complete
+- Stream torrents directly to your media player (desktop or mobile) without waiting for the download to complete
 - Automatic torrent selection with no input required - click and play
-- Auto-selection of single episodes from batches
+- Auto-selection or manual selection of files from batches
-- Support for seeding in the background after streaming
+- Support for **mobile app players** (Outplayer, MX Player, etc.) using custom scheme links

 ### 📺 Online streaming
 - Watch episodes from online sources using the built-in player
-  - Support for multiple sources
+- Support for multiple sources & extensions

 ### 📕 Browse and manage your manga collection
 - Browse your AniList manga collection, search for new manga, get recommendations
 - **Read chapters** from various sources with the built-in, customizable manga reader
 - **Download chapters** for offline reading
+- Support for extensions to add more sources

 ### Other features
 - **Advanced anime/manga search**